 You can read about how Unacast guarantees data accuracy here.

 Foot traffic data use cases

 There are many use cases for foot traffic, from obvious to more subtle and interesting.

 Foot traffic can be used to benchmark your business against your competitors’ performance.
 You can see how you stack up against other brands’ visitation trends across locations, allowing you to measure your market share and regional dominance.
-You can also better understand in which locations your competitors are most active, which can inform your next location, product offerings, or partnerships.
+You can also better understand which competitor locations are most active, and use that to inform your next location, product offerings, or partnerships.
 Also important is the ability to uncover the profiles and patterns of your competitors’ customers, which Unacast allows you to do with foot traffic trends and aggregated demographics.

-Site selection is a critical business function for businesses with brick and mortar locations.
-How do you decide where to put your next store or location, and why?
-With Unacast foot traffic data, retailers and real estate investors can understand foot traffic to specific (customizable) areas, and see how those trends change over time.
+Site selection is a critical business function for any business with brick and mortar locations.
+How do you decide where to put your next store or location and why?
+With Unacast foot traffic data, retailers and real estate investors can understand foot traffic in specific, customizable areas, and see how those trends change over time.
 On top of understanding foot traffic in a specific neighborhood, area, or store, you can also see macro-level migration trends within neighborhoods, cities, and states to ensure your next investment is sound.

 Demand Forecasting & Supply Chain Management